TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/04.assessment-details/docs.md

 visible: true
 ---

-## Course Activities/Requirements: Please Check the Moodle for the Most Up-to-Date Information
+## Course Activities & Requirements: Please Check the Moodle for the Most Up-to-Date Information

 ### In Class Participation and Engagement